 Secretary - Trisha Dang

-Trisha Dang has been a resident of Lexington since 2011.
-She is a Registered Clinical Respiratory Therapist and Certified Asthma Educator.
-From 2013 to 2018, Trisha worked at Kentucky Children’s Hospital, gaining valuable experience in pediatric respiratory care.
-In 2016, Trisha transitioned into academia and has since served as a faculty member in the Respiratory Care Program at Bluegrass Community & Technical College (BCTC).
-As of August 2023, she also took on the role of Program Coordinator for both the Respiratory Care and CPR/BLS programs at BCTC.
-Trisha is a Certified Yoga Instructor.
-She is also a volunteer table host for the Parent Café program, organized by the Counseling Department at Rosa Parks Elementary School.
-In her leisure time, Trisha enjoys long runs, reading, and spending quality time, making memories with her children.
+Trisha Dang has been a Lexington resident since 2011.
+Trisha completed her Masters of Science in Health Administration from Northern Kentucky University.
+She is a Registered Clinical Respiratory Therapist and Certified Asthma Educator, with prior experience at Kentucky Children’s Hospital specializing in pediatric respiratory care.
+Since 2016, she has served as a faculty member in the Respiratory Care Program at Bluegrass Community & Technical College (BCTC) and currently serves as Program Coordinator for the Respiratory Care and CPR/BLS programs.
+A Certified Yoga Instructor, Trisha also volunteers as a table host for the Parent Café program at Rosa Parks Elementary School.
+In her free time, she enjoys running, reading, and spending quality time with her children.

 Treasurer - Tripti Kedia